kittenbothk/kittenbothk-Eng/KittenCode/index.rst

 KittenCode
 =========================

-KittenCode is a Python IDE developed by KittenBot to facilitate coding education for secondary school students.
+KittenCode is Kittenbot's Python IDE intended for STEM education for secondary and tertiary educations.

-KittenCode not only supports normal Python programming, it also supports programming on KittenBot's products based using MicroPython.
+KittenCode can support Python programming and MicroPython specifically for KittenBot's hardware.

 .. toctree::
     :maxdepth: 1

     intro.md
+    interface.md
+    demo.md